ahmadfajar/vue-mdbootstrap-docs/src/docs/components/icon-toggle.md

 :::lead
 **BsIconToggle** is a lightweight component which is used to toggle two different icon.
-It can be used inside almost any component or html element.
-It utilizes [vue-fontawesome](https://github.com/FortAwesome/vue-fontawesome) component to display the icon.
+It can be used inside almost any component or html element. **BsIconToggle** utilizes [vue-fontawesome](https://github.com/FortAwesome/vue-fontawesome) component to display the icon.
 :::